BWibo/3dcitydb-mkdocs/docs/citydb-tool/import_cityjson.md

   - import
 ---

-# Cityjson-specific import options
+# CityJSON-specific import options

 The **import** command imports one or more CityJSON files into the 3D City Database.

 To import your files to the 3D City Database it is necessary to give along the information for the connection.
 Look up [Database connection](db-connection.md) for further information.

-Use `citydb import cityjson [OPTIONS] <file>` to import one or more cityjson files from a directory into the database.
+Use `citydb import cityjson [OPTIONS] <file>` to import one or more CityJSON files from a directory into the database.

 !!! warning "Important"
     It is important that the filename + extension is mentioned in the path to the file itself.